vygr/ChrysaLisp/docs/MACROS.md

 list substituted for the result of calling that macro function with the parameters of the rest of the list.

+That's a very cold explanation of what happens and we can probably sum it up by saying, any source that looks like a macro function call is replaced by the result of that macro function call before the code is actuality 'executed'.

 Let's look at a very simple macro.

 ```vdu